antonbobrov/p-cancelable/readme.md

-# @anton.bobrov/p-cancelable
+# p-cancelable-cjs

-This is a fork of https://github.com/sindresorhus/p-cancelable
+This is a fork of https://github.com/sindresorhus/p-cancelable that supports both ESM & CJS.

 Useful for animation, loading resources, long-running async computations, async iteration, etc.